Air route authority between the United States and China: CAAC's Restrictions on China–U.S. Flights

-"Reciprocity Principle" by the U.S. Authority
+USDOT Part 213 Order 2020-6-3

-On June 3, USDOT announced that all flight schedules filed by Chinese air carriers (CA, MU, CZ, and MF who currently in operation; 3U and HU/JD who seeks resumption of US flights) were being disapproved, taken into effect on June 16 but can be immediately effective upon approval from the US Presidents.
+On June 3, USDOT announced that under the CFR Part 213, all flight schedules filed by Chinese air carriers (CA, MU, CZ, and MF who currently in operation; 3U and HU/JD who seeks resumption of US flights) were being disapproved, taken into effect on June 16 but can be immediately effective upon approval from the US Presidents.
 On June 4, CAAC announced the cessation of the Five-One policy and airlines can increase to two flights to China per week if there are no passengers on their flights test positive for COVID-19 for 3 consecutive weeks.
 On June 15, USDOT announced that the previous restrictions were lifted and each country now agreed to allow four bilateral flights per week: CA, MU, CZ and MF who were currently in operation would continue to operate with one flight to the US per week; United and Delta will be able to have two flights to China per week under this new policy.
 Delta resumed 2-per-week Seattle – Shanghai Pudong flight starting June 25, and will operate Seattle – Shanghai and Detroit – Shanghai flights once per week from July; United will resume twice-per-week San Francisco – Shanghai Pudong flights starting June 8.
 All flights operated by US carriers will have a stopover at Seoul Incheon for a crew-switch to avoid the quarantine restrictions and travel restrictions to foreign-nationals of China.

 On August 17, CAAC granted each United and Delta to increase frequency to four-weekly from previously two for they had qualified for additional flight frequencies pursuant to the terms set by the CAAC before.
 As a response, USDOT issued an order on Aug 18 that allows the increasing round-trip flights operated by four Chinese airlines that currently perform scheduled passenger services to the United States to eight weekly.
 United then announced it would increase SFO–PVG flights from 2 to 4 weekly starting Sep 4; Delta would increase the frequency of each SEA–PVG and DTW–PVG flights to 2 per week starting Aug 24.

 American Airlines resumed twice a week DFW–PVG flights starting Nov 11, which lifted the total number of weekly flights to China by U.S. carriers to 10.
 However, David Short, the deputy assistant secretary for aviation and international affairs of USDOT, said the US was still "not satisfied" with that since the previous bilateral agreement on air route authority does not provide any provisions about the Pandemic.